 \subsection{Foundation Models for 3D Reconstruction}

-``Vision foundation models'' are large-scale models pre-trained on vast amounts of vision data, designed to generalize effectively across downstream vision tasks ~\cite{caron2021emerging,radford2021learning,ramesh2021zero,xie2021self,zhi2021place,ramesh2022hierarchical,rombach2022high,wei2022masked}.
-CLIP~\cite{radford2021learning} employed contrastive learning with extensive image-text data and achieved zero-shot performance across multiple tasks.
-DINO~\cite{caron2021emerging}, exemplified self-supervised learning by achieving impressive object segmentation with minimal supervision, proving useful for tasks involving visual correspondence and recognition~\cite{amir2021deep,choudhury2021unsupervised,melas2022deep,wang2022self}.
-Moreover, recent text-conditioned generative models, particularly diffusion models~\cite{ho2020denoising,dhariwal2021diffusion,nichol2021improved,rombach2022high}, demonstrated exceptional image generation capabilities, with their learned feature spaces also serving recognition purposes, such as in semantic segmentation~\cite{baranchuk2021label,wolleb2022diffusion}.
-However, in contrast to the well-established 2D foundation models, their 3D counterparts were hindered by the scarcity of large-scale annotated datasets and the limitations of current architectures~\cite{wu2021towers,ha2022semantic,rozenberszki2022language}.
-In light of these challenges, researchers increasingly explored the potential of distilling 2D foundation model features into 3D space, exemplified by generalizable neural radiance fields (NeRFs) proposed to bridge this gap~\cite{ye2023featurenerf,tang2023scene,wang2024d,charatan2024pixelsplat,wewer2024latentsplat,masuda2024generalizable,wang2024lift3d,zhang2024condense}.
+Foundation models for vision are large-scale models pretrained on vast amounts of images or videos, designed to generalize across downstream vision tasks ~\cite{caron2021emerging,radford2021learning,ramesh2021zero,xie2021self,zhi2021place,ramesh2022hierarchical,rombach2022high,wei2022masked}.
+CLIP~\cite{radford2021learning} employed contrastive learning with extensive image-text data and achieved zero-shot performance.
+DINO~\cite{caron2021emerging} exemplified self-supervised learning and achieved impressive segmentation with minimal supervision, proving useful for visual correspondence and recognition~\cite{amir2021deep,choudhury2021unsupervised,melas2022deep,wang2022self}.
+Diffusion models~\cite{ho2020denoising,dhariwal2021diffusion,nichol2021improved,rombach2022high} demonstrated exceptional image generation capabilities, with their learned feature spaces also serving recognition purposes, such as in semantic segmentation~\cite{baranchuk2021label,wolleb2022diffusion}.
+To leverage these 2D vision foundation models in 3D reconstruction, researchers increasingly explored the potential of distilling 2D features into 3D space, exemplified by generalizable neural radiance fields (NeRFs) proposed to bridge this gap~\cite{ye2023featurenerf,tang2023scene,wang2024d,charatan2024pixelsplat,wewer2024latentsplat,masuda2024generalizable,wang2024lift3d,zhang2024condense}.
 Fine-tuning pretrained source models while training 3D reconstruction is also a common strategy.
 For example, Condense~\cite{zhang2025condense} enhances downstream task performance by jointly pretraining 2D and 3D features through multi-view images, creating a unified 2D-3D feature embedding space.
 From a broader perspective, when applying DINO to downstream domains with significantly different data distributions, such as medical imaging~\cite{cui2024surgical} or image matting~\cite{yao2024vitmatte}, further fine-tuning is often necessary.